hunter-teacher-cert/currdev-work-jpark-29/02_new-course.md

 New computer science course: Data science

 General description of the course:
 Students will explore data science basics.
-Students will practice collecting, cleaning, and analyzing data so that it can be used to make it meaningful.
+Students will practice collecting, cleaning, and analyzing data so that it can be used to present something meaningful.

 Target audiance:
 11th grade or 12th graders who have completed AP CSA/AP CSP.